hernancerm/bufpin.nvim/README.md

 [![asciicast](https://asciinema.org/a/716260.svg)](https://asciinema.org/a/716260)
 -->

-**This is a plugin for Neovim, not for IntelliJ.
-This plugin allows Neovim to mimic a particular behavior in IntelliJ.**

 ## Problem

-In both IntelliJ and Neovim, there is no way to keep a list of files which does not get polluted during codebase navigation.
-In IntelliJ, a tab is opened per visited file.
-In Neovim, a buffer is created per visited file.
-In both IntelliJ and Neovim I have to do a periodic janitorial exercise to keep in sight the files I care about, either closing tabs (IntelliJ) or deleting buffers (Neovim).
+In both IntelliJ and Neovim, there is no immediate way to keep a list of files which does not get polluted during codebase navigation.
+In IntelliJ, a tab is opened per visited file (tabs pollution).
+In Neovim, a buf is created per visited file (buf list pollution).
+In both IntelliJ and Neovim I have to do a periodic janitorial exercise to keep in sight the files I care about, either closing tabs (IntelliJ) or deleting bufs (Neovim).

-Have you ever noticed this yourself and be bothered by it?
+Have you ever noticed this problem yourself and be bothered by it?

-I want a solution that is mostly uniformly in both IntelliJ and Neovim.
+I want a similar solution between Neovim and IntelliJ.

+## Neovim solution

+This plugin, same experience as Harpoon, but the UI for the list of files is the tabline.

-## Solution
+## IntelliJ solution

-Solution idea:

-- How do I track the files I care about?
-  - IntelliJ and Neovim: Through "pinning" files via a dedicated key map.
-- How do I keep in sight the list of files?
-  - IntelliJ and Neovim: Display the files in tabs as it's standard in IntelliJ.
-- What happens when navigating among non pinned files?
-  - IntelliJ: A maximum of 1 non-pinned file is shown.
-  - Neovim: The tabline only ever shows pinned files.

-How do I get this experience in IntelliJ?:
+Configure IntelliJ like this:

 - IntelliJ: In Settings set the tab limit to 1: "Editor > Editor Tabs > Tab limit: 1".
-- IdeaVim: In `~/.ideavimrc` add this to match the default key maps of this plugin:
+- [IdeaVim](https://github.com/JetBrains/ideavim): In `~/.ideavimrc` add this to match the default key maps of this plugin:

 ```text
 nmap      <Space>p  <Action>(PinActiveEditorTab)